 Biography and education

-Dr. Hewitt began her teaching career in the HIM program at TXST, including teaching in the university's first fully online degree program, the BS HIM.
-She has also taught in the Computer Information Systems Program at Texas A&M University-San Antonio.
+Dr. Hewitt began her teaching career in the HIM program at Texas State, contributing to the university’s first fully online degree, the BS in HIM.
+She later expanded her teaching portfolio through service in the Computer Information Systems program at Texas A&M University–San Antonio.
+Her research focuses on socio‑technical systems in healthcare, and her scholarship appears in leading journals across information systems and health informatics.

-Dr. Hewitt began her teaching career in the HIM program at TXST, including teaching in the university's first fully online degree program, the BS HIM.
-She has also taught in the Computer Information Systems Program at Texas A&M University-San Antonio.
+Dr. Hewitt began her teaching career in the HIM program at Texas State, contributing to the university’s first fully online degree, the BS in HIM.
+She later expanded her teaching portfolio through service in the Computer Information Systems program at Texas A&M University–San Antonio.
+Her research focuses on socio‑technical systems in healthcare, and her scholarship appears in leading journals across information systems and health informatics.

 Teaching Interests